Now that sports betting is legal in many states, most new bettors need to learn how to read odds and how to actually bet on sports.

 The Kinds of Odds

 Hopefully, you are following along.
-Any time you look at sports betting websites, you’ll see odds listed.
+Any time you look at sports betting sites, you’ll see odds listed.
 But, they may not be the same type of odds from sportsbook to sportsbook.

 And, that is because there are multiple kinds of accepted odds on sportsbooks.
 The three most common odds formats are: